Holtenau: Education

-The district has had a primary school since at least 1741, thought the current school was built in 1961.
+The district has had a primary school since at least 1741, though the current school was built in 1961.
 The closest secondary school, Altenholz Gymnasium, is located in the neighboring town of Altenholz.

 Beginning around 1650, children from Holtenau could attend school in Dänischenhagen, though few were able because of the distance and fees charged.
-The first school in the area was established around 1706 at the “Gut Seekamp” in Pries, the district of Kiel north of Holtenau.
+The first school in the area was established around 1706 at the "Gut Seekamp" in Pries, the district of Kiel north of Holtenau.
 The school was overseen by the pastor of the parish in Dänischenhagen, and emphasised biblical learning.

 In 1741, the first school in Holtenau itself was founded when half of a cottage was designated as a classroom.
 This school was poorly funded until after the abolishment of serfdom, when the building which had been owned by the overseeing estate, passed into the possession of the residents of Holtenau.
 In the beginning of the 19th century, a new building was built specifically to house the school and its teacher.
 Several more expansions and new constructions were made thereafter to accommodate more students and a growing population.

 During WWII, the school was closed and many children were evacuated.
 Until 1945, some classes were held at the Wendeburg bunker.
 The bunker had been built in 1939 and was destroyed in a bombing in 1945.
 During the war, there were army barracks in the schoolyard and the school itself was used to store grain and other military supplies.
 After the end of the war, several classrooms at the school were used to house refugees from nearby areas which had been decimated.

 During the British occupation of the region, an English school was set up in 1947 for the children of British families, though it closed shortly thereafter.
 In 1961, the primary school building that exists today was built.